PIC16B-ucla/biostat203c-mnist-demo/README.md

 ## Deploying webapp to Google Cloud from GitHub repository

-1. Redeem the free student google cloud credit by following instructions from announcement email last Friday.
+1. Redeem the free student google cloud credit by following instructions from announcement on BruinLearn.

 2. Make a fork of this repository.